egecankarakas/Streaming-Benchmark/README.md

 6) You are now able to run ./stream-bench.sh RUN_SPARK_BENCHMARK

 # DataFormaing
 The streaming-benchmark library returns data in 2 different files 1 being the seen.txt and the other hte update.txt file.
 This is the python script to create 1 csv with this data.
 So we can run muliptle test and not have to edit the test script.
-Possible Flags
+Possible Flags.
+This is done automatically when running Flink and Spark Benchmarks
 -# number of nodes used in test
 -s the system used for us spark or flink
 -t test number - self ID.